Easter Island: Geology

-Easter Island is a volcanic high island, consisting mainly of three extinct coalesced volcanoes: Terevaka (altitude 507 metres) forms the bulk of the island, while two other volcanoes, Poike and Rano Kau, form the eastern and southern headlands and give the island its roughly triangular shape.
+Easter Island is a volcanic island, consisting mainly of three extinct coalesced volcanoes: Terevaka (altitude 507 metres) forms the bulk of the island, while two other volcanoes, Poike and Rano Kau, form the eastern and southern headlands and give the island its roughly triangular shape.
 Lesser cones and other volcanic features include the crater Rano Raraku, the cinder cone Puna Pau and many volcanic caves including lava tubes.
 Poike used to be a separate island until volcanic material from Terevaka united it to the larger whole.
 The island is dominated by hawaiite and basalt flows which are rich in iron and show affinity with igneous rocks found in the Galápagos Islands.

 Easter Island and surrounding islets, such as Motu Nui and Motu Iti, form the summit of a large volcanic mountain rising over 2000 m from the sea bed.
 The mountain is part of the Salas y Gómez Ridge, a (mostly submarine) mountain range with dozens of seamounts, formed by the Easter hotspot.
 The range begins with Pukao and next Moai, two seamounts to the west of Easter Island, and extends 2700 km east to the Nazca Ridge.
 The ridge was formed by the Nazca Plate moving over the Easter hotspot.

 Located about 350 km east of the East Pacific Rise, Easter Island lies within the Nazca Plate, bordering the Easter Microplate.
 The Nazca-Pacific relative plate movement due to the seafloor spreading, amounts to about 150 mm per year.
 This movement over the Easter hotspot has resulted in the Easter Seamount Chain, which merges into the Nazca Ridge further to the east.
 Easter Island and Isla Salas y Gómez are surface representations of that chain.
 The chain has progressively younger ages to the west.
 The current hotspot location is speculated to be west of Easter Island, amidst the Ahu, Umu and Tupa submarine volcanic fields and the Pukao and Moai seamounts.

 Easter Island lies atop the Rano Kau Ridge, and consists of three shield volcanoes with parallel geologic histories.
 Poike and Rano Kau exist on the east and south slopes of Terevaka, respectively.
 Rano Kau developed between 0.78 and 0.46 Ma from tholeiitic to alkalic basalts.
 This volcano possesses a clearly defined summit caldera.
 Benmoreitic lavas extruded about the rim from 0.35 to 0.34 Ma.
 Finally, between 0.24 and 0.11 Ma, a 6.5 km fissure developed along a NE–SW trend, forming monogenetic vents and rhyolitic intrusions.
 These include the cryptodome islets of Motu Nui and Motu Iti, the islet of Motu Kao Kao, the sheet intrusion of Te Kari Kari, the perlitic obsidian Te Manavai dome and the Maunga Orito dome.